Hounddd/wn-gdprplus-plugin/README.md

 ## Wide banner

 A new component is available to replace the simple banner provided by the original plugin.
-It can be implemented by simply replacing the name of the `cookieBanner` component in your layout with `cookieBannerWide`. :
+It can be implemented by just substituting the name of the `cookieBanner` component in your layout with `cookieBannerWide`:

 ```twig
 ...